 The intention of this ritual is to bring the individual, the community into a place of harmony, union and balance with the natural world.
 Each ingredient is given breath, prayers and the ritual becomes a living prayer.

-Celia Blackwood, who worked with skilled Shamans in Peru describes some of the medicinal herbs used in ceremony.
+Celia Blackwood, who worked with skilled Shamans in Peru describes some of the medicinal herbs used in the ceremony.
 “Coca leaves or bay leaves are used to hold prayers.
 Sugar and various sweets bring sweetness and love to the prayers.
 Corn and other grains are used to nourish participants and the Pachamama- the Earth.”
 Once the Despacho is prepared, the Shaman ties it together in a bundle and cleanses the energy bodies of the participants.
 It is then offered to a ceremonial fire, to sacred waters or buried in the earth.

 Try this simple ritual for setting new intentions and shedding old ways of being.
 This is effective when you feel imbalanced in your emotional, physical, and emotional body. (stress, anxious, exhausted, unclear, or healing from illness to name a few) Listen for the call to shift your inner being and to step into a new way of living.